Learn about actual and potential costs

 Find the vendor to meet your needs

-There are about 1,712 providers of crisis management services, most of which are small, privately held enterprises.
-Due to their size, most vendors operate on a local or regional basis, which limits their level of market share concentration due to geographic constraints.
-As a result, the market is highly fragmented,...
+ProcurementIQ estimates that the market share concentration is moderate in 2021.
+There are an estimated 700 providers of crisis management services, most of which are small, privately-held enterprises.
+Due to their size, most vendors operate on a local or regional basis, which limits their level of market share concentration due...
 Subscribe to learn more.

 Questions to ask potential suppliers